osxmidi/LinVst/README.md

 # LinVst

-LinVst is a Linux vst plugin that loads Windows vst's.
+LinVst is a Linux vst plugin that runs Windows vst's.

 To make

-The plugininterfaces folderfrom the VST2.4 SDK needs to be in the LinVst files folder.
+The plugininterfaces folder contained within the VST2_SDK folder, needs to be placed in the LinVst files folder. https://www.steinberg.net/en/company/developers.html

 make clean